DrSnowbird/docker-neuraltalk2/README.md

 ### More info

 * Some quickstart demo scripts: https://gist.github.com/beeva-enriqueotero/42156aefa172fc04a392

-* Another docker-neuraltalk2 project, lighter (1.4GB) and more complete, with GPU support, and also intended to work on a Raspberry2: https://github.com/SaMnCo/docker-neuraltalk2 It has a little issue for x86_64 CPU architectures that can be easily fixed https://github.com/SaMnCo/docker-neuraltalk2/pull/4 (See https://github.com/SaMnCo/docker-neuraltalk2/issues/3#issuecomment-165485040)

 * And yet another dockerized version of neuraltalk2.
 Oriented to expose it as a simple REST interface: https://github.com/jacopofar/neuraltalk2-web